rbontekoe/BAWJ/docs/src/blog.md

 The results were positive, so I consider to set up the application the way I did with Akka.

-### 06/25/2020
+### 06/25/2020 - Domain, API, and Infrastructure as sub-modules

-A submodule is a defined unit where you define what the input is and what someone else can use.
+A sub-module is a defined unit where you define what the input is and what someone else can use.
 Would it have an advantage to define the Domain, API and Infrastructure shell as a sub module as well?
 I implemented it in AppliAR.

-### 05/11/2020
+### 05/11/2020 - Registered the packages AppliSales and AppliGeneralLedger

 Last Friday, I have registered my first packages at [JuliaRegistries/General](https://github.com/JuliaRegistries/General):
 - AppliSales